camheff/AutoJack/README.md

 ## Sponsorships/Donations 🤝

 -   This code is open source and 100% free for anyone to use, but it did take me a lot of effort and I spent a few weeks researching and working on the best way to implement something like this for everyone's benefit while I could have just been doing the 5% method during that time.
--   If you like the software, find it useful and want to show your appreciation the Sponsors button at the top of the Github page is the best way to do so and I would greatly appreciate any support.
+-   If you like the software, find it useful and want to show your appreciation the Sponsors button at the top of the Github page is the best way to do so and I would greatly appreciate any tips, otherwise my BTC/ETH addresses are below
--   Im not expecting to make anything off this besides what we win from the Casino's but any Sponsor money would help me in opening my SEP IRA's, and knowing theres people out there enjoy my work enough to be willing to sponsor it would really be a dream come true.
--   I will continue to try my best to continue provide anything useful I create to the group (like my **_Fully-automatic RSA Trade's Profit/Loss tracker_** for **_Google Sheets & Gmail_** coming out very soon).
+-   BTC: 3DP4kqweWydfaN1Xd3X7KuBu2dQNQvQPxE
+-   ETH: 0x7E5546922FEfE24171d7F6Aa8CcdE33922305F7f

 ## **_OmniTrader_** Early Access, the Automated RSA CLI 📈

--   Some of the Sponsorship tiers are also eligible to get **early access to an RSA CLI program** I've been working on called **_OmniTrader_**
+-   My other major project currently in development, OmniTrader.
+A project that allows you to interact with your Brokerage Accounts through an easy to use CLI.
-    -   An Application with the goal of **automating your RSA trading** so you can place your Buy's and Sell's accross **_ALL_** brokers with a **_single command_** (no more pulling over on the side of highways to get last minute trades in).
+    -   The project allows you to **automate your RSA trading** so you can place hundreds of Buy and Sell orders accross **_ALL_** your seperate brokerage accounts with a **_single command_**.
+No more pulling over on the side of highways to get last minute trades in or fumbling with clunky Brokerage UI's repeating the same orders over and over again spending hours each day.
+This will cut the time it takes to place **all** your trades down to a **few minutes**.
     -   Currently it supports:
         -   TastyTrade
         -   Tradier
         -   Wells Fargo
         -   Vanguard
+        -   Ally
+        -   Fidelity
+        -   Chase
+        -   Firstrade
+        -   Robinhood
+        -   TRowe Price
+        -   Truist
-        -   Public
+        -   Schwab
     -   And more coming very soon.
 Its currently an active work in progress and I plan to add just about every broker used for RSA to the Project starting with the slowest and most annoying brokers to trade on being focused first.
+    -   Private Access is on Pre-Sale now, reach me on Discord ( tracer6136 ) for more details